 3. Talk to your teenager

 Having a healthy relationship with your teenager will help them go through the many changes of adolescence.
 It will also encourage your teenager to come forward when they are struggling instead of opting for other harmful solutions like drug use.
 Have a talk with your teenager about their feelings, body changes, and sex.
-Such talks educate them a lot and teach them responsibility and care, especially when it comes to sex and menstruation.
+Such talks educate them a lot and teach them responsibility and care, especially when it comes to sex, sexual acts, as well as newer modern issues such as teaching your teen about healthy sex in regards to what they could potentially see on sites like teen tuber or another.
+Of course for female teens, also menstruation.
 If you cannot answer some of the questions, your teenager has, find someone who can.
 The earlier you talk to your teenager about adolescence, the easier it will be for both of you.

 4. Practice patience and understanding